adrienrusso/TranslationAdditionBundle/README.md

 php app/console assets:install --symlink web
 ```

-JQuery is required for inline edition [https://github.com/jquery/jquery], it can be installed with [http://bower.io/].
+[JQuery](https://github.com/jquery/jquery) is required for inline edition, it can be installed with [bower](http://bower.io/).

-A symfony bundle is available here [https://github.com/Spea/SpBowerBundle].
+A symfony bundle is available [here](https://github.com/Spea/SpBowerBundle).

 Usage
 ------------